 - Gap cut: the beginning of the EM shower in each 2D projection view is examined to search for a gap.
-Figure 19 shows an example. - MIP quality cut to remove backgrounds: the beginning of the shower is examined to ensure the quality of the shower stem.
-The checks include examinations of i) potential track overlap at the beginning of EM shower, ii) possible track splitting at the beginning of EM shower (i.e. the pair produced electron and positron are split instead of traveling in the same direction).

-• MIP dQ/dx cut: we examine the dQ/dx at the beginning of the EM shower to ensure a MIP (electron-like) event.
-Instead of a likelihood approach, we calculate the length of MIP below a MIP threshold cut (i.e. 1.3 times of a MIP dQ/dx).
+Figure 18 shows an example. - MIP quality cut to remove backgrounds: the beginning of the shower is examined to ensure the quality of the shower stem.
+The checks include examinations of i) potential track overlap at the beginning of EM shower, ii) possible track splitting at the beginning of EM shower (i.e. the pair produced electron and positron are split instead of traveling in the same direction). - MIP dQ/dx cut: we examine the dQ/dx at the beginning of the EM shower to ensure a MIP (electron-like) event.
+Instead of a likelihood approach, we calculate the length of the MIP-like track below a MIP threshold cut (i.e. 1.3 times of a MIP dQ/dx).
 The calculation of the length also considers the possibility of delta ray (i.e. a single sample with high dQ/dx).
 In addition, the high dQ/dx at the vertex must be taken into account.
-Figure 20 shows a signal and a background event.
+Figure 19 shows a signal and a background event.

-Figure 19: Illustration of gap identification for an EM shower.
+Figure 18: Illustration of gap identification for an EM shower.
+Magenta circle in the images indicates the neutrino vertex.

-Figure 20: Illustration of MIP identification for EM showers.
+Figure 19: Illustration of MIP identification for EM showers.
 (Left) A background event.
 The MIP dQ/dx is expected to be around 45k electrons/cm.
 (Right) A signal event with a high dQ/dx at the neutrino interaction vertex.
 The blue lines give a measure of the fit quality.
 The red line with a number is used to separate the different track segments.
 The identified neutrino vertices happen to be at larger distance from the start for these two examples.

-Figure 21 shows examples of gamma backgrounds from π^0 decay.
-Figure 22 shows examples of muon-related backgrounds.
-Figure 23 shows examples of backgrounds that can be rejected by kinematics information.
-Figure 24 and Fig. 25 shows the examples of backgrounds because of unreliable pattern recognition.
+Figure 20 shows examples of gamma backgrounds from π^0 decay.
+Figure 21 shows examples of muon-related backgrounds.
+Figure 22 shows examples of backgrounds that can be rejected by kinematic information.
+Figure 23 and Fig. 24 shows the examples of backgrounds because of unreliable pattern recognition.

-Figure 21: Illustration of single EM showers.
+Figure 20: Illustration of single EM showers.
 (Left) An EM shower close to the top of the detector.
 (Right) The neutrino vertex is misidentified to be at the end of EM shower.
 The grey box represents the MicroBooNE active TPC volume, which is 2.56 m in the drift direction (X), 2.3 m high (Y), and 10.56 m along the beam axis (Z).

-Figure 22: (Left) The identified EM shower has a long stem, which indicates an over-clustering situation (e.g. with a muon).
+Figure 21: (Left) The identified EM shower has a long stem, which indicates an over-clustering situation (e.g. with a muon).
 (Right) A long muon is broken into pieces, which leads to a misidentification.
 The grey box represents the MicroBooNE active TPC volume, which is 2.56 m in the drift direction (X), 2.3 m high (Y), and 10.56 m along the beam axis (Z).

-Figure 23: (Left) An EM shower going backward with respect to the neutrino beam direction.
+Figure 22: (Left) An EM shower going backward with respect to the neutrino beam direction.
 (Right) A long muon is found in addition to the electron candidate.
 The grey box represents the MicroBooNE active TPC volume, which is 2.56 m in the drift direction (X), 2.3 m high (Y), and 10.56 m along the beam axis (Z).

-Figure 24: (Left) An example event where the shower stem's direction is not consistent with the shower's direction indicating an overclustering situation.
+Figure 23: (Left) An example event where the shower stem's direction is not consistent with the shower's direction indicating an overclustering situation.
 (Right) The neutrino vertex is identified inside an EM shower.